Impartial achievement and avoidance games for generating finite groups: Achievement games

 If $X_{I}$ is semi-terminal, then every option of $X_{I}$ is either terminal or semi-terminal, and so $\otype(X_{I})=\{t_{0}\}$ or $\otype(X_{I})=\{t_{0},t_{3}\}$ by induction.
 In both cases the type of $X_{I}$ must be $t_{3}$.

 If $X_{I}$ is non-terminal, then no option of $X_{I}$ has type $t_{0}$ and so $\otype(X_{I})\subseteq\{t_{1},t_{2},t_{3}\}$.
-In each case, $\type(X_{I})\in\{t_{1},t_{2}\}$ .
+In each case, $\type(X_{I})\in\{t_{1},t_{2}\}$.
 The following table shows the possibilities for $\otype(X_{I})$ and $\type(X_{I})$:

-\centerline{ $\quad$ } \end{proof} \begin{cor} If $|G|$ is odd, then the nim-number of $\gen(G)$ is $1$ or $2$. \end{cor} Computer experiments hint at the following. \begin{conjecture} If $|G|$ is even, then the nim-number of $\gen(G)$ is in $\{0,1,2,3,4\}$. \end{conjecture} The techniques used to prove Proposition~\ref{prop:genTypes} do not seem to be sufficient to settle this conjecture.
+\centerline{ $\quad$ } \end{proof} \begin{cor} If $G$ is nontrivial with $|G|$ odd, then the nim-number of $\gen(G)$ is $1$ or $2$. \end{cor} The computer experiments \cite{WEB} of the next section hint at the following. \begin{conjecture} If $|G|$ is even, then the nim-number of $\gen(G)$ is in $\{0,1,2,3,4\}$. \end{conjecture} The techniques used to prove Proposition~\ref{prop:genTypes} do not seem to be sufficient to settle this conjecture.
 A proof probably requires a more careful analysis of the forbidden configurations in a structure diagram.